Social grooming: Primates

 Grooming in primates is not only utilized for alliance formation and maintenance, but to exchange resources such as communal food, sex, and hygiene.
-Wild baboons have been found to utilize social grooming as an activity to remove ticks and other insects from others.
-In this grooming, the body areas receiving significant attention appear to be the regions where the baboons themselves cannot reach.
-Grooming activity in these regions is used to remove parasites, dirt, dead skin, as well as tangled fur to help keep the animal's health in good condition despite an individual inability to reach and clean certain areas.
+Wild baboons have been found to utilize social grooming as an activity to remove ticks and other insects from others; in this grooming, the body areas receiving significant attention appear to be the regions where the baboons themselves cannot reach.
+Grooming activity in these regions is used to remove parasites, dirt, dead skin, and tangled fur in order to help keep the animal's health in good condition despite the individual's inability to reach and clean certain areas.

-Time primates spend grooming increases with group size, but too large of group sizes can lead to decreased group cohesion because time spent grooming is usually impacted by other factors.
-Consequently, some of these aspects that affect time spent grooming include ecological, phylogenetic, and life history.
+The time primates spend grooming increases with group size, but too-large group sizes can lead to decreased group cohesion because time spent grooming is usually impacted by other factors, which include ecological, phylogenetic, and life history.
 For example, the article states, "Cognitive constraints and predation pressure strongly affect group sizes and thereby have an indirect effect on primate grooming time".
-By analyzing past data and studies done about this topic, the authors found that a primate group greater than 40 will face greater ecological problems and, thus, time spent during social grooming is affected.
+By analyzing past data and studies done on this topic, the authors found that a primate group greater than 40 will face greater ecological problems and, thus, time spent during social grooming is affected.

 Recent studies regarding chimpanzees have determined the direct correlation of the release of oxytocin to consolatory behavior.
-This behavior as well as release has been noted in primates such as the Vervet monkey, a primate species that actively engages in social grooming from early childhood to adulthood.
-Vervet monkey siblings often have conflict over grooming allocation by their mother, yet, grooming remains an activity that mediates tension and is low cost for alliance formation and maintenance.
-This grooming occurs both between the siblings as well as involving the mother.
+This behavior, as well as release, has been noted in primates such as the Vervet monkey, a primate species that actively engages in social grooming from early childhood to adulthood.
+Vervet monkey siblings often have conflicts over grooming allocation by their mother, yet grooming remains an activity that mediates tension and is low cost for alliance formation and maintenance.
+This grooming occurs both between siblings and between mother and child.